Skip to content

 You can open a pull request that will get build automatically in our CI.

 An example can be found here.
-Simply add the required packages to the vinca_*.yaml files, where the * indicates the desired platform (linux_64, osx, win or linux_aarch64).
+Simply add the required packages to the vinca_*.yaml files, where the * indicates the desired platform (linux_64, linux_aarch64 (for ARM processors), osx_64 (old Intel Macs), osx_arm64 (Apple Silicon), or win).
 Ideally, try to add packages to all of these platforms.
 The name of the package is accepted both with underscores and dashes as word separators, but it is suggested to type the name of the package exactly as https://index.ros.org knows it.

 Creating a new patch file

-2. Modify the yaml file, but just enabling the package you want to create the patch for
+1. Modify the vinca_*.yaml file, but just adding the package you want to create the patch for

-9. Rerun boa to ensure that the patching succeeds and the package builds without errors
+8. Rerun pixi run build to ensure that the patching succeeds and the package builds without errors

 Extending an existing patch file